sambarrick/411-small-business-app-checkpoint-2/README.md

 Ask Wes about:

-1) AddBusiness component.
-When I add a business, show him the error message.
-Line 32 says "it is not a function".

-2) Make column for id?

 3) Make separate page for business descriptions?
 If we are displaying details in the list, why do we need a separate page to see details for the specific business?